 An extensive remanufacturing process takes place at their Kent-based warehouse in the UK.
 Each piece is taken apart and fully tested, before new parts are added and further testing takes place.
 The equipment is boxed and sold as-new, along with a full guarantee.

-This remanufacturing process comes with a reassurance of high quality products and service and is a testament to the 15 years of successful operation of MF Communications, supplying telecoms equipment and hardware to over 100 countries around the world.
+This remanufacturing process comes with a reassurance of high quality products and service and is a testament to the successful operation of MF Communications, supplying telecoms equipment and hardware to over 100 countries around the world.

 A recent deal involved supplying 300 remanufactured Alcatel 4035 telephones to a maintainer in South America.
 The Alcatel 4035 is an Advanced Reflexes telephone.
 A multi-line phone, with an integrated keyboard and QWERTY key board, plus a two-line by forty character display screen, the Alcatel 4035 is ideal for use in reception areas or for users who filter calls to other areas.

 MF Communications also recently supplied $18K of legacy Siemens hardware, to support another Latin American company with multiple sites.
 This included Siemens Hipath 3000 and Hipath 4000 system spare parts.